ricardocolom-kaseya/employee-app-backend/README.md

 Then type <code>nodemon</code> in the terminal.

-Note: Your jwt access token can be pretty much any string, a long (36 char for example) hex string is what I personally used.
+Note: Your jwt access token can be pretty much any string, a long (36 char) hex string is what I personally used.